Modular bridge construction

 Modular bridge construction with a systematic process approach

 This is exactly where the STRABAG modular bridge comes in.
-It is based on a modular system approach with a high degree of prefabrication and standardized processes.
-Planning, manufacturing, transport, and assembly are integrated at an early stage so that projects can be reliably prepared and precisely executed.
+We work with a modular system approach, a high degree of prefabrication, and standardized processes.
+We integrate planning, manufacturing, transport, and assembly at an early stage.
+This enables STRABAG project teams to prepare projects reliably and execute them precisely.
+Our approach is designed not to view the individual steps in isolation, but as a continuous, coordinated process.

-Prefabrication in bridge construction begins during the planning phase
+For STRABAG, prefabrication in bridge construction begins as early as the planning phase

-Bridge construction during short closures and while traffic is flowing
+Bridge construction during short closures and while traffic continues

 The most important facts about modular bridge construction at a glance